lusingander/stu/docs/src/config-file-format.md

 - type: `bool`
 - default: `false`

+See [Syntax Highlighting](./syntax-highlighting.md) for details on possible values.

 ### `preview.highlight_theme`

 The name of the color theme to use for syntax highlighting in the object preview.

 - type: `string`
 - default: `base16-ocean.dark`

+See [Color Themes](./syntax-highlighting.md#color-themes) for details on possible values.

 ### `preview.image`